 A “before” when I didn’t drink.
-When I actually got some exercise other than walking from the pub to the kebab shop.
+And when I got some exercise other than walking from the pub to the kebab shop.

-I didn’t suddenly wake up one day and find that I’d gained seventy pounds.
-That someone had snuck into my wardrobe overnight and replaced all my clothes with ones that are four sizes too small for me.
+You see, I didn’t suddenly wake up one day and find that I’d gained seventy pounds.
+Nobody snuck into my wardrobe overnight and replaced all my clothes with ones four sizes too small for me.

-I didn’t take up smoking just the purposes of this picture.
-Nor did I decide to neck eight pints of lager just for the effect it would have on my complexion.
+Nor did I take up smoking for the purposes of this picture, or neck eight pints of lager just for the effect on my complexion.

 You see, this “before” photo is actually my “after” photo.
 It was taken after several years of following the same small habits and routines.